Guimoye/cwac-wakeful/README.markdown

 If you want to slightly simplify your use of `WakefulIntentService` in conjunction with `AlarmManager`, you can do the following:

- 1. Implement your `WakefulIntentService` and `doWakefulWork()` as described above.
+First, implement your `WakefulIntentService` and `doWakefulWork()` as described above.

- 2. Create a class implementing the `WakefulIntentService.AlarmListener` interface.
+Next, create a class implementing the `WakefulIntentService.AlarmListener` interface.
 This class needs to have a no-argument public constructor in addition to the interface method implementations.
 One method is `scheduleAlarms()`, where you are passed in an `AlarmManager`,